corda/corda/docs/source/messaging.rst

 Networking and messaging
 ========================

-Corda uses AMQP/1.0 over TLS between nodes which is currently implemented using Apache Artemis, an embeddable message queue broker.
+Corda uses AMQP/1.0 over TLS/1.2 between nodes which is currently implemented using Apache Artemis, an embeddable message queue broker.
 Building on established MQ protocols gives us features like persistence to disk, automatic delivery retries with backoff and dead-letter routing, security, large message streaming and so on.